Categorical E-Graphs for Lambda Calculi: Introduction

-In the textual representation of $\lambda$-terms, $\alpha$-equivalent terms are distinct and thus cannot be shared, which adds a layer of bookkeeping and complexity.
-The traditional approach to handle this is by using de Bruijn indices~\cite{de1972lambda}, for which $\alpha$-equivalent terms are syntactically identified; however, this is also problematic because the same variable can be assigned different indices depending on its scope with respect to that instance of the variable.
-This again interferes with sharing.
-As a simple example, consider the term $\lambda f . f ((\lambda x . f x) 2)$ which, with de Bruijn indices, is encoded as $\lambda . \%0 ((\lambda . \%1 \%0) 2)$.
-The two different occurrences of the same bound variable $f$ are represented differently by $\%0$ and $\%1$, which cannot be shared in an e-graph.
+In the textual representation of $\lambda$-terms, $\alpha$-equivalent terms may be distinct and thus cannot be shared.
+De Bruijn indices~\cite{de1972lambda} syntactically identify $\alpha$-equivalent terms, but the same variable can receive different indices depending on its scope, again interfering with sharing.
+As a simple example, $\lambda f . f ((\lambda x . f x) 2)$ is encoded as $\lambda . \%0 ((\lambda . \%1 \%0) 2)$, where the two occurrences of $f$ are represented differently and cannot be shared.

-Another distinct challenge is presented by $\beta$-reduction, which is handled using \emph{explicit substitutions}.
-The implementations of $\beta$-reduction in e-graphs do not go into much detail regarding explicit substitution, and in particular do not include rules like $[x\!\mapsto\!1][y\!\mapsto\!2]f\!=\![y\!\mapsto\!2][x\!\mapsto\!1]f$ for non-interfering substitutions, while such rules are absorbed by graph equivalence~\cite{accattoli2014nonstandard}.
+A simple but theoretically~\cite{AbadiExplicitSubst} and practically~\cite{anf} important extension of the $\lambda$-calculus consists of adding let-bindings or explicit substitutions to the syntax.
+Terms are identified up to permutations of non-interacting substitutions, called \enquote{graph equivalence}~\cite{accattoli2014nonstandard}.
+Modelling this in conventional e-graphs requires additional nodes for explicit substitutions and additional rewrite rules to capture graphical equivalence, polluting the equality saturation state space with bureaucracy rather than the domain-specific rewriting one actually cares about.

-All these issues can be resolved by the use of \emph{string diagrams} in place of textual syntax. \cite{ghica2024equivalencehypergraphsegraphsmonoidal}~shows how e-graphs (without binding) can be given a categorical semantics using semilattice-enriched symmetric monoidal categories, which allows e-graphs to be reconstructed as string diagrams.
+All these issues can be resolved by the use of \emph{string diagrams} in place of textual syntax.
+Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} shows how e-graphs (without binding) can be given a categorical semantics using symmetric monoidal semilattice-enriched categories, which allows e-graphs to be reconstructed as string diagrams.
 In this paper, we extend this technique to e-graphs with bindings, lifting to monoidal \emph{closed} categories.